Germany: Ban on Syria deportations will be allowed to expire | DW | 11.12.2020

 Bavaria's Interior Minister Joachim Herrmann told DPA that ministers had emphasized during their meeting that the vast majority of Syrian refugees were not at risk of deportation.

-There are currently around 90 people with Syrian citizenship in Germany who are deemed Islamist treats and who could be considered for removal.
+There are currently around 90 people with Syrian citizenship in Germany who are deemed Islamist threats and who could be considered for removal.

 Germany welcomed more than 1.5 million refugees into the country — most of them escaping the Syrian conflict — at the height of the 2015/6 European migrant crisis.